 - Google Hangouts: My favorite tool for producing a unique podcast experience is Google Hangouts on Air.
 The ability to bring in a live audience directly into the conversation and connect them with guests creates raw, unscripted feel that my podcast audience loves.
 In the first month after transitioning my podcast interviews from Skype to Google Hangouts on Air my overall podcast downloads tripled.”

 Having just got started in the world of podcasting there have been a few tools that have stood out which include the following :

-- Google Calendar – I feel this tool is over looked as one of the most important things you have do on your podcast is to book guests.
+- Google Calendar – I feel this tool is overlooked as one of the most important things you have to do on your podcast is to book guests.
 Google calendar offers a great way for me to send invites to my guests ahead of time allowing me to better plan my schedule.

-- Libsyn for hosting – Libysn is a podcast hosting & publishing service and works great for me as it allows me to upload my podcasts directly to their hosting which means the data isnt stored on my website allowing it to load a lot faster.
-The best part is you can also schedule and even upload direct to iTunes.
+- Libsyn for hosting – Libysn is a podcast hosting & publishing service and works great for me as it allows me to upload my podcasts directly to their hosting which means the data isn’t stored on my website allowing it to load a lot faster.
+The best part is you can also schedule and even upload directly to iTunes.

 - Pamela for Skype – I personally use Windows on a PC so Pamela works great for me as it allows me to record Skype calls with great audio quality to use in my podcast.
 It also archives the conversations allowing you to come back anytime to edit to re-listen to a conversation.

 - Yeti Mic: One of my favorite tools is my Yeti mic.
 It allows me to have a great voice sound and I can mute myself when guest hosts are delivering their content, letting cough if I ever need to off-air.